 高级检索

-Experimental Study on Dynamic Properties of Porous Sandstone Specimens after Acid and Alkaline Solution Corrosion
+Experimental Study on Dynamic Mechanical Properties of Porous Sandstone Specimens Subjected to Acid-alkali Corrosion

 /